Hire The Law Firm That Keeps

 How Do Dealerships Get Away With It?

 Some dealers skate around the law by burying disclaimers in fine print.
+In California, dealerships are required to follow specific regulations designed to protect consumers from deceptive practices.

 Others rely on the emotional pressure of buying a car—knowing that once you’ve invested time, you’re less likely to walk away.
+Dealerships have a responsibility to act ethically and legally, ensuring they accurately represent vehicles and uphold consumer protection laws.

 That’s why it’s important to spot bait-and-switch dealer red flags early—before signing any paperwork or handing over your money.